Hydatid mole; Molar pregnancy; Hyperemesis - molar

 A hysterectomy (surgery to remove the uterus) may be an option for older women who do not wish to become pregnant in the future.

 After treatment, your hCG level will be followed.
 It is important to avoid another pregnancy and to use a reliable contraceptive for 6 to 12 months after treatment for a molar pregnancy.
 This time allows for accurate testing to be sure that the abnormal tissue does not grow back.
 Women who get pregnant too soon after a molar pregnancy are at high risk of having another molar pregnancy.

-Sometimes hydatidiform moles can continue and start changing into cancer.
+About 15% of cases of HM can become invasive.
 These moles can grow deep into the uterine wall and cause bleeding or other complications.
 This type of mole most often responds well to medicines.

-Complications of molar pregnancy include:
+Complications of molar pregnancy may include:

-Complications from surgery to remove a molar pregnancy include:
+Complications from surgery to remove a molar pregnancy may include:

-Last reviewed on: 11/14/2014
+Last reviewed on: 11/10/2022